 Twilio Programmable Wireless offers a new SIM which gives access to the T-Mobile Narrowband network.
 Narrowband technology is designed to support Massive Internet of Things (IoT) use cases (typically low bandwidth).

 Breakout SDK enables developers to exchange data between low-powered devices and their services running in the cloud.
-It intends to do this in the most resource-efficient manner possible.

 The first build target for the Breakout SDK is the U-Blox Sara-N410 cellular module running on the Twilio Alfa Narrowband Developer Kit.
 It supports the U.S. T-Mobile Narrowband network.